nickdrim/nickdrim/README.md

 - 📚 I’m a student at the department of informatics and telecommunications (National Kapodistrian University of Athens).
 - 🌱 I’m currently learning Java!
-- 🔭 I'm looking for an internship!
+- 🔭 Currently doing an internship at theblueground!
 - 📫 How to reach me: Email - ndrimousis@hotmail.com
 - ⚡ Fun fact: I love working out!
 - 🗣️ Languages: Greek(native),English,German